owen-it/laravel-auditing-doc/introduction.md

 }
 ```

-By default, the `Database` audit driver is used when recording model attribute changes.
+By default, the `Database` audit driver will be used.
 If needed, you can also implement your own [Audit Driver](/docs/{{version}}/audit-drivers).